Princess Margaret Cancer Centre is one of the Top 5 Cancer Research Centres in the World

-- Our cancer surgeons, along with a multi-disciplinary team of specialists, led the development of the Guided Therapeutics Operating Room (GTx OR), the largest research operating room in Canada.
+- Our cancer surgeons, along with a multi-disciplinary team of specialists, led the development of the Guided Therapeutics Operating Room (GTx OR), the largest and most technologically advanced research operating room in Canada.

 - We have one of the largest stem cell transplant units in Canada.

 Princess Margaret Cancer Centre’s ability to discover and deliver new and better treatments

 through evidenced-based research is supported not only by our scale, but also our breadth:

 - We care for many of Canada’s most complex and challenging cancer patients.
 We have the expertise to treat the 200+ types of cancer, including the rarest forms of the disease such as eye cancer.
 We provide consultations to other cancer clinicians across the country and beyond.